-The compilation of NEPS Scientific Use Files follows two general paradigms on how to process the source data (i. e., the data that is delivered to the LIfBi Research Data Center by the field agencies).
-There may be few exceptions to these principles, and if so, these are explicitly noted throughout the respective documentation material.
+The compilation of NEPS Scientific Use Files follows two general paradigms on how to edit the source data (i. e., the data that is delivered to the LIfBi Research Data Center by the survey agencies).
+There may be exceptions to these principles that are explicitly noted in the respective documentation material.

-The first and foremost concept in creating NEPS SUF data is the one of unaltered data.
-Wherever possible, the data processing procedures do not change nor destruct the content of the original data.
-Thus, the full research utility of the data is preserved throughout the whole compilation process.
-The most prominent (and only systematic) exception to this rule is the recoding of open answers that could have been recorded as a closed answer in the first place (see section 3.4 on page 38 for details on this procedure).
-In the near future, NEPS Scientific Use Files will ship with a dataset containing backup information for all contents that have been modified by such procedures.
+The first and foremost paradigm in creating NEPS Scientific Use Files is the one of unaltered data.
+Wherever possible, the data editing procedures do neither change nor destruct the content of the original data.
+We consider this to be the basis for preserving the full research potential of the collected data.
+For this reason, no corrections are made during the entire data editing process to ensure the content validity of the source data.
+As a consequence, this means that the data in the Scientific Use File may contain implausible values, unless corresponding controls were already provided in the survey instrument.
+Only in rare cases, in which the responsible developers of a variable require the removal of clearly implausible information, these values are replaced by the special missing code "implausible value removed" (-52, see Table 6).
+The most prominent (and only systematic) exception to this general paradigm concerns the recoding of open responses that could originally have been recorded directly as closed responses (see section 3.4 for details).
+In the near future, the NEPS Scientific Use Files will include an additional dataset with backup information for all content that has been modified by such recoding or data modification procedures.

-Secondly, all data compilation efforts for NEPS Scientific Use Files implement a strategy for integrating the data as heavily as possible.
-Our general underlying assumption is that it is far more comfortable for most data users to reduce already integrated data to the focal information for a specific analyses as opposed to (validly) performing integration procedures across scattered source data themselves.
-This leads to only a few dozen already integrated panel and spell datasets (see section 4.1.1 and section 4.1.2 for details and usage remarks on these structures) for each of NEPS' cohorts, where Scientific Use File compilations starts from several hundred separate dataset files.
+The second paradigm is to integrate the data as much as possible without compromising the usability of the Scientific Use File.
+The underlying assumption is that for a vast majority of data users it is far more comfortable to reduce already integrated data for a specific analysis as opposed to correctly compile the relevant information from scattered source data themselves.
+In the end, each Scientific Use File contains only a few dozen integrated panel and spell datasets according to a general structure (see section 4.1.1 and section 4.1.2 for details), even if the compilation is based on several hundred separate source dataset files.